 Electronic services are widely used by the Council to communicate with the public and provide information.
 In addition, the development of a computerised record system as a tree management database would make recording of inspections easier to complete, store and retrieve.
 It would, therefore, be beneficial to investigate the development of an electronic data base and tree inspection recoding process.

-The implementation of the Policies in this Strategy will feed into and be reviewed annually within the Council's Outdoor Leisure Operational Risk Register.
+The implementation of the Policies in this document will feed into and be reviewed annually within the Councils Operational Risk Register.

-Alterations or amendments to this Strategy will be considered if any industry/governmental standards are formally adopted.
+Alterations or amendments to this policy document will be considered if any industry/governmental standards are formally adopted.